Bohem1/datum/README.md

 $Datum.Roles.All.property.Subkey
 ```

-Although you can configure Datum to behave differently based on your needs, like merging together the data found at each layer, the most common and simple case, is when you only want the **'MostSpecific'** data defined in the hierarchy (and this is the default behaviour).
+Although you can configure Datum to behave differently based on your needs, like merging together the data found at each layer, the most common and simple case, is when you only want the **'MostSpecific'** data defined in the hierarchy (and this is the default behavior).

 In that case, even if you usually define the data in the `roles` layer (the most generic layer), if there's an override in a more specific layer, it will be used instead.